MMGameslogo MMGames

 }

-By using static variables, the srand function is used only once at the beginning.
+By using a static variable, we ensure that the srand function is called only once initially.

 Part 0: Program Overview